Date: August 2020

 No. 1: Assuming Liability for a Third Party’s Actions

-Certain contracts might have a specific provision that states that the member assumes liability for a certain act or include coverage for the contracted party.
+Contracts might have a specific provision stating that the member assumes liability for a certain act or includes coverage for the contracted party.
 An example of assuming the liability of another party is an agricultural society contract that contains a provision that an entertainment show is protected by the agricultural society’s liability coverage.

 The provision could also state that personal liability for the entertainer is included.
 Likely this is not the intent of the agricultural society, and the member should ask the contractor for a revision.

-It should be noted that MCIT’s liability coverage does not extend to an independent contractor, so in this case, does not extend to the entertainer individually.
+Note that MCIT’s liability coverage does not extend to an independent contractor, so in this case, it would not cover the entertainer individually.

 No. 2: Insufficient Liability Limits

-Another area of concern is that members may be agreeing in the contract to limit the contracting party’s liability to the contract amount.
-Limiting the amount of liability potentially could expose the entity to providing excess limits if a claim is larger than the contract amount.
-Excess limits may be necessary to pay for a loss once the primary limits of liability are exhausted.
+Another area of concern is that members may agree in the contract to limit the contracting party’s liability to an arbitrary low dollar value, such as the contract amount.
+Limiting the amount of liability potentially could expose the entity to providing excess coverage if a claim is larger than the contract amount.
+Excess coverage may be necessary to pay for a loss once the primary limits of liability are exhausted.

 An example is a software vendor that contracts with a member for a $100,000 project.
 Wording in the contract states that the vendor is only liable up to the amount of the contract, or $100,000.
 If a third party makes a claim against the software contractor over the $100,000 limit, the member could be held responsible for the damages beyond the $100,000 limit.

-The liability limits for vendors and contractors that MCIT members should request in their agreements depends on the type of work being performed and the amount of exposure the agreement brings to the member.
+MCIT members should require the liability limits for vendors and contractors in their agreements, depending on the type of work being performed and the amount of exposure the agreement brings to the member.
 The MCIT resource Checklist of Coverage(s) and Liability Limits for Independent Contractors can help members identify minimum coverage and limits.
-The resource is available through the online Resource Library at MCIT.org/resource/.
+MCIT recommends that members not agree to limitation language in third-party contracts.

 No. 3: Coverage Exclusions

-An agreement could ask that an MCIT member include a certain type of coverage that may be excluded from MCIT’s liability protection.
+An agreement could ask that an MCIT member provide coverage that may be excluded from MCIT’s liability protection.
 Examples include but are not limited to: